pyueh-osi/Edgecmd-Docs/V1/EdgeCmd utility/Access EdgeCmd utility.md

 # Access EdgeCmd utility

-The following EdgeCmd utility locations are based on the installation instructions in [EdgeCmd utility](xref:EdgecmdUtility).
+The EdgeCmd utility locations used in the following procedures are based on the installation instructions in [EdgeCmd utility](xref:EdgecmdUtility).

 ## Windows